 I am five weeks behind on my Project Life album.
 I find that this happens almost every year in the fall.
-Things get busy, I get behind.
+Things get busy, I get behind, and it’s time for some Project Life catch-up.

 I’m sure I’m not alone in this behind state.
 Being behind used to really stress me out, but now I know how to tackle things and get caught up.